Skip to content

 How it works

-The doorstep recycling service provides City of Sydney residents with a convenient way to recycle tricky items that don’t belong in kerbside rubbish or recycling bins.
+The doorstep recycling service makes it easy to recycle tricky items from your home that don’t belong in red or yellow lid bins.

-SCRgroup is contracted by the City of Sydney to run the collection service.
-SCRgroup is a registered Australian company that works with charities and social enterprises to provide various collection and recycling programs.
+The service is run by SCRgroup on behalf of the City of Sydney.
+SCRgroup is an Australian company that partners with charities and social enterprises to support reuse and recycling.

 Book a collection online